Red rock arches in the deserts of Utah and Arizona

 How and when do I need to get my visa?

-For most European citizens, including Bulgarians, you need to obtain a tourist visa to the USA.
-The process requires completing the DS-160 form online, booking an interview at the American embassy, and paying a fee (typically around $200).
+For most European citizens, including Bulgarians, it is necessary to obtain a tourist visa for the USA.
+The process involves completing the DS-160 form online, scheduling an interview at the American embassy, and paying a fee (usually around $200).

-Once you've registered and paid the deposit, you'll need to begin the process and schedule your interview as soon as possible.
+After registering and paying a deposit, you will need to begin the process and book an interview appointment as soon as possible.

-To be granted a US visa, your passport must be valid for at least 6 months after your planned departure date from the USA.
+To be issued a US visa, your passport must be valid for at least 6 months beyond your planned departure date from the USA.
 The visa will be added to it.

 How much money should I take?